zammad/zammad-documentation/appendix/backup-and-restore/index.rst

 Please note the following limitations which may affect script functionality or availability:

-   * These scripts won't work on container and source code based installations.
+   * These scripts won't work in container and source code based installations.
    * They only work for PostgreSQL installations.
    * The backup is always a full dump (no incremental backup).
    * Partial backup and restore (e.g. only specific data like tickets, users)